 1. How To Create Pictures That Tell Stories

 Most people struggle with the idea of capturing an interesting story in a single photo.
 After all, how do you tell a story with just a moment frozen in time?

-But here’s the secret to storytelling through photography:
+Here’s the key to storytelling through photography: